 1. Gain admission to the college.
-Must be Texas Success Initiative (TSI) complete.

 Attend a Respiratory Care Information Session is mandatory for admission to the Respiratory Care program where the student will get an application packet.
 The dates and times are posted on AC webpage.
 Submit the completed application packet by designated date.